When it comes to conception, ovulation is a frequent buzzword. But what is ovulation? Check out our essential guide here.

 How Long Does the Cycle Last?

 Every woman is different.
 Therefore, every woman experiences a different cycle length.

-Even though the average cycle is 28 days long, many women experience cycles lesser or greater than this.
-Even if you don't have a condition that affects your cycle, you may experience a different cycle length.
-This means that healthy, fertile women may have different days for their ovulation.
+An average cycle is 28 days long, but many women experience cycles longer or shorter than this.
+This means different women may have different fertile windows.

 When Do You Ovulate?

 Follicles develop before ovulation, in a period known as the follicular phase.
 The follicular phase may vary in length between people.
 The period of time after ovulation, called the luteal phase, remains around the same length, 14 days.